Last updated May. 19, 2023 by Charles Zemub

 Squarespace has three payment plans; the Personal, Business, and Commerce plan.
 Their basic plan starts at $8/month billed annually for the Personal plan and you can get the Business plan for $18/month billed annually.
 To have access to all that Squarespace has to offer, you should subscribe to their Commerce Plan which is priced at $26/month.

 In the past, Blubrry has always dominated the competition and even closed competitors with big names in the podcast hosting industry.
-A great deal has changed from that point forward and they wouldn’t be my top decision today, yet they worth a mention.
+A great deal has changed from that point forward and they wouldn’t be my top decision today, yet they are worth a mention.

 - the simple combination with their PowerPress module for WordPress